-Bullying - Is also referred to as psychological/personal harassment.
+Bullying - Is a form of psychological/personal harassment.
 Bullying often refers to offensive, abusive, intimidating, or insulting behaviour which makes the recipient feel upset, threatened, humiliated and/or vulnerable, which undermines the recipient's self-confidence and/or reduces their feelings of self-esteem and self-worth.